sreilly1977/dlh-cyber_security/notes/Open-Source_Security_Stack.md

 **Infrastructure sizing** is going to be our biggest challenge.
 Running Elasticsearch on Security Onion is resource-intensive.
 Lots of CPU, memory and storage.

-**Tuning burden** — Every detection engine (Suricata, Wazuh rules, Zeek) will generate noise initially.
+**Tuning burden** — Every detection engine (Suricata, Wazuh rules, Zeek, OPNsense) will generate noise initially.
 Budget time for baselining and tuning — this is where the "free software ≠ free operations" reality bites hardest.

 **Integration gaps** — There's no single vendor stitching this together for us.
 Expect to write custom configuration for log forwarding, API integrations between SOAR/SIEM and GRC evidence collection pipelines.